IvanCherepov/customer-support-handbook/bootcamp.md

 After general onboarding process, please follow next steps:

-[Ask infra](https://github.com/coreos-inc/infra/blob/master/REQUESTS.md) for an AWS account
+1. [Ask infra](https://github.com/coreos-inc/infra/blob/master/REQUESTS.md) for an AWS account

-Ask your team member to add you to Zendesk, Quay CoreOS organization.
+2. Ask your team member to add you to Zendesk and Quay

 Your expectations in your first 12 months: